OReyesMatte/MEDUSSA/README.md

 Training and test images can be found at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2353

-### Omnipose
+### Segmentation
-The environment and command train the segmentation models outlined in the manuscript (refer to Figure 2 and Supplementary Figure 2 to see the results).
-Please refer to the [Omnipose documentation](https://omnipose.readthedocs.io/) for installation instructions
+The environment files and commands for training the fine-tuned segmentation models outlined in the manuscript (refer to Figure 2 and Supplementary Figures 2 and 3 to see the results).

+#### Cellpose3
-- `omnipose_GPU.yml`: conda environment file with the software specifications for using with GPUs.
+- `cellpose_CNN.yml`: conda environment file with the software specifications for using with GPUs.
 This environment was used for model training, and can also be used for segmentation.
+- `cellpose3_CLI.txt`: the command used to train the Cellpose3 segmentation model, including specifications of hardware.
+GPU **very** necessary
+- `Cellpose3_segmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and run it

+#### CellposeSAM
+- `cellpose.yml`: conda environment file with the software specifications for using with GPUs.
+This environment was used for model training, and can also be used for segmentation.
+- `cellposeSAM_CLI.txt`: the command used to train the CellposeSAM segmentation model, including specifications of hardware.
+GPU **very** necessary
+- `CellposeSAM_segmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and run it

+#### microSAM
+- `microsam.yml`: conda environment file with the software specifications for using with GPUs.
+This environment was used for model training, and can also be used for segmentation.
+- `microSAM_train.ipynb`: Jupyter notebook exemplifying how to train a custom instance segmentation model.
+GPU **very** necessary
+- `microSAM_automaticSegmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and run it

+#### Omnipose
+- `omnipose.yml`: conda environment file with the software specifications for using with GPUs.
+This environment was used for model training, and can also be used for segmentation.
 - `Omnipose_CLI.txt`: the command used to train the Omnipose segmentation model, including specifications of hardware.
 GPU **very** necessary
-- `Omnipose_segmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and running it
+- `Omnipose_segmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and run it
-- `FMSeg`: the segmentation model for deconvolved membranes
-- `RawFMSeg`: the segmentation model for non-deconvolved membranes

-Training and test images and masks can be found at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2350
+Fine-tuned segmentation models for raw and deconvolved images can be found in [zenodo](https://zenodo.org/records/18978187) Training and test images and masks can be found at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2350

 ## Figure reproducibility